The Orderly (or Supporter's) Medal (Verzorgingsmedaille)

 The medal rewards those who give support to those who walk the Vierdaagse.

 It is seen in bronze, (by far the most common award), silver and gold.
-Except for their metal colour, these are all of the same design.
-The silver and gold varieties are dealt with on a separate page:
+Except for their metal colour, all are of the same design.
+The silver and gold varieties are dealt with on a separate web page:

 The medal has a diameter of 38 mm.
 The side bearing the letters “KNBLO” is the official obverse, although the medal is sometimes seen worn with the torch side facing outwards.
 The inscription below the torch: "Uw toewijding deed anderen volharden" translates as "Your dedication made others succeed".

 The design has not formally altered since it was established in 1965.
-However there are a number of small differences in the medals produced by each of the two makers.
-For example, medals produced by Koninklijke Begeer until 1976 show the flames of the torch touching the medal rim while, for those made by Veluw, only the left most flame touches the rim.
-The style of the letters also varies slightly.
+However, there are a number of small differences in the medals produced by each of the two makers.

 Established: 1965.
 The award was not retrospective, and any orderly who served before 1965 could not claim the medal.
 Prior to 1940, many orderlies who supported a team throughout the event received the Vierdaagse Cross.

 Orderlies (Verzorgers) were entitled to the medal when they support a registered marching group during the entire four day march.
 They do not qualify for the Vierdaagse cross.

 Each registered group is allowed an orderly on a bicycle (not motor assisted) to support them during the marches, carrying food, drink and first aid supplies.
 To qualify, orderlies must be registered in advance.
 Groups of between 11–20 participants may register one orderly and groups of 21 or more, a maximum of two.

 The conditions of award for orderlies to both civilian groups and military detachments were the same.